-Unsurprisingly, non-verbal communication is the most important part of a first impression.
-Believe it or not, a person’s clothing and hair style may also be considered a form of non-verbal communication.
+Unsurprisingly, nonverbal communication skills are the most important part of a first impression.
+Believe it or not, a person’s clothing and hair style may also be considered a form of nonverbal communication.

 Clothing that is obviously expensive is an indicator of wealth and prosperity, such as in ancient Rome when the colour purple was all the rage and only the rich could wear it.
 Ragged, ill-fitting clothing and matted, unkempt hair are signs of poverty and desperation.
 Likewise, accessories such as jewellery or watches may also be seen as symbols of success and material wealth.

 Essentially, a person who smiles often and makes use of open, approachable body language, is likely to make a much better first impression than someone who doesn’t.
 If that person is also smartly dressed and presentable, they are likely to make an even better first impression – and all that without saying a word!